What is an activation function?

 This function looks like an “S” when plotted on the 2-D graph.

-Logistic regression inherently is a modification of linear regression and to convert the linear equation viable for classification the sigmoid function is used.
-Based on the value of σ (sigmoid) the final classification is made.
+Logistic regression is fundamentally a modification of linear regression.
+To adapt the linear equation for classification purposes, the sigmoid function is employed.
+The final classification is determined based on the value of σ (sigmoid).

 Here y is the output of logistic regression.